 6. The Discipline of Service – The Bible states we were not only saved from hell but saved to serve the Lord and others; Ephesians 2:8-10 states, For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.
 It is only as we work together do we see the part of the body God made us to be come alive and grow (1 Corinthians 12).
 Ephesians 4:16 states it this way; the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.
 James 1:22 states we are to be doers of the Word not just hearers.

 7. The Discipline of a Clear Heart – Perhaps the single biggest danger that “trips up” new and old believers alike, are disappointments and offenses.
-When we are let down (and we will be) by some expectation we had of God, ourselves or other believers we are vulnerable to evil spirits whispering thoughts to us to give up.
-It’s hard to pray to a God you secretly are mad at.
+When we are let down (and we will be) by some expectation we had of God, of ourselves or other believers, we are vulnerable to evil spirits whispering thoughts to us to give up.
+It’s hard to pray to a God you are secretly mad at.
 2 Corinthians 2:10-11 states we need to always maintain a forgiving heart; If you forgive anyone, I also forgive him.
 And what I have forgiven—if there was anything to forgive—I have forgiven in the sight of Christ for your sake, in order that Satan might not outwit us.
 For we are not unaware of his schemes.
 Satan loves to enslave us with an “offended heart”, a “blaming spirit” or a “root of bitterness” (Hebrews 12:15) so we don’t focus on God but on ourselves or other people.
 That’s why the Bible calls him “the accuser of the brethren” in Revelation 12:9-11.
-Therefore confess your sins to God and He will forgive and cleanse you (1 John 1:9).
+Therefore, confess your sins to God and He will forgive and cleanse you (1 John 1:9).
 See also Matthew 5:21-26 and Proverbs 4:2.